 - criminal injuries

 Making a successful thumb injury claim can help you get compensated for the pain and suffering you have been through and also for the financial losses that you have suffered.

 How much compensation is my thumb injury worth?

 How much compensation your injury is worth will boil down to the type of injury you have sustained, the severity of the injury, the impact it has had on your life, and any financial losses stemming from the accident.

 Compensation awards are therefore based on the individual circumstances of the claimant and will take into account a number of different factors.
 These can be divided into two separate parts:

 - General damages – this is the amount that is based on the injury and the pain and suffering caused

 - Special damages – this covers the financial losses directly related to the accident and includes loss of earnings, medical costs, transport, care and any future loss of earnings.

-Once a value has been placed on your personal injury claim, our solicitors will work hard to negotiate the best deal possible on your behalf.
-Taking into account all areas of loss, we will aim to win the maximum compensation possible and will keep you updated throughout the process.
+Once a value has been placed on your personal injury claim, your solicitors will work hard to negotiate the best deal possible on your behalf.
+Taking into account all areas of loss, your solicitor will aim to win the maximum compensation possible and will keep you updated throughout the process.